The history of Christianity in Sweden

 During the 18th and 19th centuries, Swedish church history was characterized by several evangelical revival movements.
 These included, in far northern Sweden, Laestadianism in the Torne Valley (inspired by L.L.
 Laestadius, 1800-1868) and Rosenianism in Västerbotten (C.O.
 Rosenius, 1816-1868), and, on the west coast, Schartauanism (H. Schartau, 1757-1825).

 As a result of tensions between the church leadership and the revival movements, as well as for theological reasons, some groups left the Church of Sweden and formed ”free congregations,” despite several laws prohibiting secession.

-In the 1800s, greater freedom of religion was allowed in Sweden, but not until 1951 was full religious freedom guaranteed everyone by law.
+In the 1800s, greater freedom of religion was allowed in Sweden, but not until 1951 was full religious freedom guaranteed to everyone by law.
 Today, everyone has the right to belong (or not to belong) to any religious body, Christian or non-Christian.
-Only the monarch and the government minister responsible for ecclesiastical affairs are required to be members of the Church of Sweden.
+The only exception from this is the monarch (currently Carl XVI Gustaf, the king of Sweden) who has to "confess to the pure evangelical, Protestant teachings" as dictated by the Constitution of Sweden.

 At the close of the 19th century, some parts of the Church of Sweden were marked by a certain degree of pessimism and passivity.
 But, early in the 20th century, a new self-consciousness developed and quickly gained ground.
 This movement centred in the Young Church Movement (ungkyrkorörelsen).
 The historical roots of church and nation were rediscovered, the vital role of the church for people and society was stressed, and the catholicity and theological identity of the church grew stronger.